irfan-f/IntroSoftwareEngineering/README.md

    on bitbucket so that the auto-checker can "clone" them back to the grading machine.

-- Test your code with the auto-checker.
+- Test your code with the Makefile.
+Use the command ``make run`` to execute.
 Revise and push changes as needed.

 - Turn in with Canvas.
 The file you turn in is credentials.ini.
 We